platformsh/platformsh-docs/docs/src/increase-observability/logs/forward-logs.md

 * [Sumo Logic](https://www.sumologic.com/)

 ### Enable a log forwarding integration

-To enable log forwarding in a project, you need to be a [project admin](../../administration/users.md).

 Enable log forwarding for a specific project by following the steps for your selected service.